Una Flett

-Una Flett (1939 – 2021) was an author, journalist, travel writer, artist and in her youth, a ballerina with the Ballet des Champs Elysée, Paris.
+Una Flett (1939 – 2021) was an author, journalist, travel writer, artist and in her youth, a ballerina with the Ballet des Champs-Élysées, Paris.
 Her memoirs and novel touched on life in the 1930s to 1950s, and her play Zosienka explored the life of artist Henri Guadier-Brzeska.

 Life and education

 Born Una Leonie Russell, in Bihar, India in 1939, her father Sir Robert Russell was a Scottish advisor to the province government in the British 'Raj' at that time.
 Her mother, Rhona was fourteen years younger, but both her parents had a liberal attitude to arts, language and religion which influenced her life.